-The Universal Periodic Review (UPR) process takes place every four years; however, some recommendations can be implemented immediately.
+The Universal Periodic Review (UPR) process takes place every four and half years; however, some recommendations can be implemented immediately.
 In order to reduce this interval, we have created an update process to evaluate the human rights situation two years after the examination at the UPR.

-Broadly speaking, UPR Info seeks to ensure the respect of commitments made in the UPR, but also more specifically to give stakeholders the opportunity to share their opinion on the commitments.
-To this end, about two years after the review, UPR Info invites States, NGOs and National Institutions for Human Rights (NHRI) to share their comments on the implementation (or lack thereof) of recommendations adopted at the Human Rights Council (HRC).
+Broadly speaking, UPR Info seeks to ensure the respect of commitments made in the UPR, but also, more specifically, to give stakeholders the opportunity to share their opinion on the commitments.
+To this end, about two years after the review, UPR Info invites States, NGOs, and National Institutions for Human Rights (NHRI) to share their comments on the implementation (or lack thereof) of recommendations adopted at the Human Rights Council (HRC) plenary session.

 For this purpose, UPR Info publishes a Mid-term Implementation Assessment (MIA) including responses from each stakeholder.
-The MIA is meant to show how all stakeholders are willing to follow and implement their commitments: civil society should monitor the implementation of the recommendations that States should implement.
+The MIA is meant to show how all stakeholders are disposed to follow through on, and implement their commitments.
+States should implement the recommendations that they have accepted, and civil society should monitor that implementation.

 While the follow-up's importance has been highlighted by the HRC, no precise directives regarding the follow-up procedure have been set until now.
-Therefore, UPR Info is willing to share good practices as soon as possible and to strengthen the collaboration pattern between States and stakeholders.
-Unless the UPR's follow-up is seriously considered, the UPR mechanism as a whole could be affected.
+Therefore, UPR Info is willing to share good practices as soon as possible, and to strengthen the collaboration pattern between States and stakeholders.
+Unless the UPR's follow-up is seriously considered, the UPR mechanism as a whole could be adversely affected.